Convex-Dev/design/docs/cad/003_encoding/README.md

 Applications SHOULD use Blobs for binary data where the data is not otherwise meaningfully represented as a CAD3 type.
 Examples might include PNG format image data, a binary database file, or text in an encoding other than UTF-8.

-Applications SHOULD use Blobs for data which is normally represented as a string of bytes, e.g. cryptographic hashes or signatures.
+Applications SHOULD use Blobs for data which is naturally represented as a string of bytes, e.g. cryptographic hashes or signatures.

 Because child Blobs are likely to be non-embedded (because of encoding size) they will usually be replaced with Refs (33 bytes length).
 Thus a typical large Blob will have a top level cell encoding of a few hundred bytes, allowing for a few child Refs and a final child for the remaining bytes (which may be embedded).